ankit-kumar1/json_insert/README.md

 # json_insert
 inserting json file directly to redshift
+#some sql that can be run on the database

 The stakeholder wants the message_blast chart to have two new fields: total_emails_clicked and total_emails_opened.
 How can we provide this information? select count(opens) as total_emails_opened from message_blast where opens!='null'